This was all written in 2014.*****************************************

+I don't want to delete this because these are my words from that point in my life.
 This kiddo made me come alive.
 I thought I loved life before I had him.
 I thought I loved the world and people.
-Boy was I surprised by what hit me the moment I held him.
+I was so surprised by what hit me the moment I held him.
 I can remember saying over and over again "he is just so beautiful, I would have loved an ugly baby!"

-My Fitz... son of.
-When I was four months pregnant a radical woman prayed over my baby belly and said "our son" was going to be a teacher prophet.
-Hedge thought "lady you better watch how you are talking about my child," and she open her eyes in the midst of her prayer looked at my husband and said "son, you need to get more comfortable with the spirit of God".
-Hedge had been raised in the 1990's pentecostal movement, he had seen quite a bit of "fake" spirit moving moments.
+When I was four months pregnant a radical woman prayed over my baby belly and said "our son" was going to be a teacher / prophet.
+JR thought "lady you better watch how you are talking about my child," and she open her eyes in the midst of her prayer looked at my husband and said "son, you need to get more comfortable with the spirit of God".
+My husband had been raised in the 1990's pentecostal movement, he had seen quite a bit of "fake" spirit moving moments.
 He was a youth pastor at the time so it wasn't that he wasn't in communion with the Lord, he was.
 God used this woman to beckon our hearts to follow the leading of His spirit to move and speak to us, we began to grow in our comfort level of the spirit of God moving through gifts.

 So naming this kiddo suddenly became quite a weighted decision.
 We had prayed the Lord would lead us in what to name him.
 We had two names and both had great meanings.
 I thought when I saw/held him, that I would know what we should name him.
 But like I said earlier, I was so surprised by the love I had for him, that I kept repeating myself and I had no idea what we should name him!
 Thank God my husband had a bit more clear mind!
 He knew immediately.
 The depth of love in his eyes towards his son was enough to make me melt.
-Hedge looked at me and said "I know his name."
-It is also Hedge's first name.
-Fitz goes by his middle name which means "worthy".
-Fitz is a nickname and that's what I will call him here.
+JR looked at me and said "I know his name."
+It is also his first name James.
+Foz goes by his middle name which means "worthy".

 So being completely honest here, I was very afraid of having a son.
 For a few reasons...
 First, was my experience with my older brother.
 We didn't have the most loving brother/sister bond through childhood.
 Second, because I was so hopeful to have a daughter.

 Then he came along, and my heart began beating outside of my body.
 I couldn't be more in love with being a mother to a son.
-In the first few weeks of Fitz's life (like when he was 3 weeks old) I had a tear filled time holding him because it dawned on me that he will someday love a woman more than me!
+In the first few weeks of his life (like when he was 3 weeks old) I had a tear filled time holding him because it dawned on me that he will someday love a woman more than me!
 Then I went to my mother-in-law and thanked her for the miscarriage that she went through a few months before she got pregnant with my husband.
-Had she not gone through that pain, I wouldn't be married to Hedge and we wouldn't have Fitz.
+Had she not gone through that pain, I wouldn't be married to JR and we wouldn't have our first born son.